 Inside: The layperson’s rundown of what scale and proportion in decorating are and how you can use it to have people asking if you hired a designer! ➡

-Ever wondered what it is exactly that interior designers learn in school that gives them the magic to effortlessly make a room beautiful, amazing, and harmonious?
+Ever wondered what it is exactly that interior designers learn in school that gives them the magic to effortlessly make a room beautiful, comfortable, and harmonious?

 And what they learn is all about numbers.
 And ratios.
 And formulas.
 Lots of math stuff.

-So we are not going there on this post.
-This is the layperson’s boiled-down explanation of scale and proportion and all we need to know to use them in our own homes.
+But we are not going there on this post.
+This is the layperson’s boiled-down explanation of scale and proportion and only what we need to know to use them in our own homes.

-So much interior design knowledge is available to us on the internet but it can be overwhelming and confusing.
-And we just don’t have time to deal with the technical part of why rooms work and why they don’t.
+So much interior design knowledge is available to us on the internet that it can be overwhelming and confusing.
+And really, we just don’t have time to deal with the technical part of why rooms work and why they don’t.

 In making sense of this for myself, I’ve taken those rules and simplified them into very basic explanations so they make sense to us (and won’t make your eyes glaze over) with tips we can actually use.
-Like cliff notes for decorator math class!
+It’s like cliff notes for decorator math class!

 So, let’s spend a few minutes in Interior Design 101 today.
-These few minutes of time will pay off with rooms you love and will probably even spend less money on because you won’t keep replacing everything to try and make it feel “right”.
+This little bit of time will pay off with rooms you love.
+And you’ll probably spend less money on decorating because you won’t keep replacing everything to try and make it feel “right”.

 Let me start the explanation off by saying it’s not really important for us to distinguish between scale and proportion.

-Our definition: It’s how the size of everything in your room relates to the space and to each other.
+Our definition: It’s how the size of everything in your room relates to the space and how it relates to each other.
 How well they all fit together.

-That’s all the definition you need so feel free to skip to the next section…
+That’s all the definition you need, so feel free to skip ahead to the next section.

 Scale refers to how the size of an object relates to the interior space or room.
 How well the pieces fit into the space.
 Scale can also refer to the relation of objects to the people using the space.